learn-co-curriculum/ember-crud-lab/README.md

 * Here, we give our component an action, `saveChanges`, that, when triggered, will in turn trigger the `update` action on the controller.
 * Lastly, we need to tell our component how to call that `saveChanges` action and how to handle that action.
-* In the `show-resource` component, add a submit button to the buttom of your editing form that contains the `{{action saveChanges}}` helper.
-This button should have an `id` of "submit" (for the purposes of our test suite).
+* In the `show-resource` component, edit your form to have an on-submit action.
+When a user clicks the "submit" button, it should fire an action on our component.
+That action should in turn invoke the `saveChanges` action.
+Since we set `saveChanges` to a closure action, this will have the effect of triggering the `update` action of the controller. *Make sure your submit button has an `id` of `"submit"` so that the test suite can find the right button to click!*
-* In `app/components/show-resource.js`, define an `saveChanges` action that triggers the closure action *and* toggles the `isEditing` state (once the user hits the save button, they should no longer see the editing form).
+* So, In `app/components/show-resource.js`, define an the action that will fire when a user clicks the submit button.
+This action should trigger the closure action *and* toggle the the `isEditing` state (once the user hits the save button, they should no longer see the editing form).

 ### Triggering the Closure Action

 Our component's `saveChanges` action needs to trigger the controller action: `update`.
 However, the `update` controller action needs to be given access to the object that we are trying to update.

 Recall that we set a property on our component, `resource`, and set it equal to a model object.
-So, inside the `saveChanges` action, we have access to the `resource` property.
+So, inside the submit action that you defined, we have access to the `resource` property.
 When the `saveChanges` action triggers the `update` action, it needs to pass `resource` in as an argument to the `update` function.
 This way, the `update` action will have access to the object whose changes we want to save.

 So, revisit the `update` action you defined in your controller and refactor it so that it takes in an argument.
-Then, when you trigger the `update` action in the `saveChanges` action of the component, pass in `this.resource`.
+Then, when you trigger the `update` action by invoking the `saveChanges` action of the component, pass in `this.get('resource')` as an argument.

 That's it!